max-prihodk0/FencingtrackerBot/README.md

 <br>

 ## Task List
-Below is a simple list of features that I am currently working on implementing.
+Below is a simple list of features that I am hoping to complete in the near future.

 - [x] Purge command that allows you to delete x amount of messages from a channel.
 - [ ] Ban command: ***ban [user] (reason)***.